 - Trust Icons: You can showcase the logos of the companies you’ve worked with or the publications you’ve been featured on.

 - Data/Numbers: If you have worked with an impressive number of people or have achieved impressive results with them, you can show the data/numbers on your homepage.

-A study shows how top business websites use social proof on their homepages.
+WordStream's study on top business homepages shows how such business use social proof on their homepages.
 41 out of 50 top websites analyzed use at least one example of social proof in order to garner trust in their visitors.
 That’s 82% of the websites.

 According to the study, the most frequently used social proof type among the analyzed websites is trust icons.
 27 out of 50 of the websites (54%) use trust icons to gain their visitors’ trust.

 The second place belongs to testimonials.
 25 out of 50 websites analyzed (50% of them) use testimonials on their home pages.